Culture Recovery Fund unlocks maintenance

 Now thanks to the grant, Alnwick-based Brendon Teasdale of Teasdale Masonry has carried out the specialist work, which involved the use of hot lime mortars.
 Students from New Durham Collage visited for several training days, covering a range of topics including the difference between Hydraulic and Non-Hydraulic binders, the lime cycle, plus the mixing and preparation of Hot Limes, gauged and non-gauged mortars.
 During the visits, students were also able to undertake practical hands-on pointing work.

 At North Street in Cromford, a team from H.A.
-Briddon of Matlock have restarted a lengthy project to repair the stonework and chimney stacks on the front elevation with lime and new stone, plus replace lead flashings, refurbish original rainwater goods and remove ageing doors and windows.
-We are using the original draughtsman's drawings of the joinery to recreate the doors and windows using the same timber, techniques and skill of the original craftsmen to reproduce the street scene as it would have been in 1776.
+Briddon of Matlock are completing a lengthy project to repair the stonework and chimney stacks on the front elevation with lime and new stone, plus replace lead flashings, refurbish original rainwater goods and remove ageing doors and windows.
+We have used the original draughtsman's drawings of the joinery to recreate the doors and windows using the same timber, techniques and skill of the original craftsmen to reproduce the street scene as it would have been in 1776.

-The complex and ongoing project is being led by Shrewsbury-based Peter Napier of Napier and Co, together with Landmark’s Stuart Leavy, regional surveyor for the North West of England.
-Pictured is mason Ian Williams, and we’re delighted that Briddons also have a carpentry and joinery apprentice plus a masonry apprentice onsite too.
+The complex project has been led by Shrewsbury-based Peter Napier of Napier and Co, together with Landmark’s Stuart Leavy, regional surveyor for the North West of England.
+Pictured is lead mason Ian Williams, and we’re delighted that Briddons have had carpentry and joinery plus masonry apprentices onsite too.

 Halting rainwater damage at Methwold

-Kings Lynn based D&E Builders will soon be installing new cast-iron gutters and downpipes at Methwold Old Vicarage, reinstating ironwork pictured in newly discovered photographs from the 1970s.
+Kings Lynn based D&E Builders have installed new cast-iron gutters and downpipes at Methwold Old Vicarage, reinstating ironwork pictured in newly discovered photographs from the 1970s.
 The work will prevent internal water ingress damage at the delightful, Grade-I listed vicarage.

 Essential reroofing at Sackville House

-Family-run Clarke Roofing, established in 1949 in Eastbourne, have finally started a major project to reroof the 16th-century, timber-framed Sackville House on East Grinstead’s high street.
-Scaffolding has been in place since autumn 2019 and work was ready to start in March 2020, so we are particularly delighted that - thanks to the grant - this project is underway once more.
+Family-run Clarke Roofing, established in 1949 in Eastbourne, are underway with a major project to reroof the 16th-century, timber-framed Sackville House on East Grinstead’s high street.
+Scaffolding has been in place since autumn 2019 and work was ready to start in March 2020, so we are particularly delighted that - thanks to the grant - this project has resumed once more.

-Clarke’s are stripping off the existing Horsham stone and plain tile roofs, which were rapidly decaying due to age and weathering, and examining the roof timbers and overall framework of the building.
+Clarke’s have stripped off the existing Horsham stone and plain tile roofs, which were rapidly decaying due to age and weathering, and have examined the roof timbers and overall framework of the building.
 They’ll be undertaking conservation carpentry repair work to the rafters and reroofing using a mix of original Horsham stone, a sandstone particular to the south-east of England and a finite resource, and Keymer red clay tiles.

 The complex project is being guided by architect Nicola Westbury, structural engineer Justin McAteer of Hockley and Dawson, Huw Lloyd of Environmental Buildings Solutions Ltd and Landmark’s surveyor for the south/south-east Olivia Mayell.